eliyahuchaim/simple-fractal/README.md

 To run this application, fork or clone the repo.
   1. Start up the Node server: CD into /app and then run: node server.js this will start your server on port 8000
-  2. Start react by simple running yarn start from the main directory.
+  2. Start react by simple running npm start from the main directory.